mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     .. code-block:: python

         from mspasspy.db.client import Client
-        from mspasspy.db.database import Database,read_distributed_data
+        from mspasspy.db.database import read_distributed_data
         dbclient = Client()
         # This is the name used to acccess the database of interest assumed
         # to contain data loaded previously.
 Name used would change for user
         dbname = 'distributed_data_example'  # name of db set in MongoDB - example
-        db = Database(dbclient,dbname)
+        db = dbclient.get_database(dbname)
         # This example reads all the data currently stored in this database
         cursor = db.wf_TimeSeries.find({})
         rdd0 = read_distributed_data(dbclient, dbname, cursor)

-    The output of the read is the SPARK RDD that we assign the symbol rdd0.
+    The default output of the read is dask bag containing the content defined by the wf_TimeSeries collection.
+If you are using Spark instead of Dask you would add the optional
-    If you are using DASK instead of SPARK you would add the optional argument :code:`format='dask'`.
+    argument :code:`format='spark'` and you also need to pass a value for the argument :code:`spark_context`.

-    :code:`read_distributed_data` divide the process of reading into two parts: reading from database and reading from file, where reading from database is done in sequence, and reading from file is done with DASK or SPARK.
+    :code:`read_distributed_data` divides the process of reading into two parts: reading from the database and reading from file, where reading from database is done in sequence, and reading from file is done with DASK or SPARK.
 The two parts are done in two functions: :code:`read_to_dataframe`, and :code:`read_files`.
-    The division is to avoid using database in DASK or SPARK to improve efficiency.
+    The division is to done to avoid using database calls in DASK or SPARK to improve parallel performance.

     The input can also be a dataframe, which stores the information of the metadata.
     It will read from file/gridfs according to the metadata and construct the objects.

     :code:`read_to_dataframe` firstly construct a list of objects using cursor.
     Then for each object, constrcut the metadata and add to the list.
 Finally it will convert the list to a dataframe.

     :code:`read_files` is the reader for constructing the object from storage.
 Firstly construct the object, either TimeSeries or Seismogram, then read the stored data from a file or in gridfs and loads it into the mspasspy object.
 It will also load history in metadata.
 If the object is marked dead, it will not read and return an empty object with history.
 The logic of reading is same as :code:`Database.read_data`.